emca-it/ITRS-Log-Analytics-7.x/10-Troubleshooting/10-Troubleshooting.md

 ## Diagnostic tool

-Energy Logserver includes a diagnostic tool that helps solve your problem by collecting system data necessary for problem analysis by the support team.
+ITRS Log Analytics includes a diagnostic tool that helps solve your problem by collecting system data necessary for problem analysis by the support team.

 The diagnostic tool is located in the installation directory: `/usr/share/elasticsearch/utils/diagnostic-tool.sh`